Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Keep skin around the tube clean and dry.

-Check for leakage around the tube and report this to your doctor right away.
+Check for leakage around the tube and report this to your healthcare provider right away.

 Tape tube securely to prevent pulling.